dance2die/sung.codes/content/blog/2020/trying-to-understand-etag/index.md

 ### A Strong ETag

 This matches etag value for a "byte-to-byte" equivalence of resource on the server.
-This is similar to a digital finger print and can be generated using MD5 hash.
+This is a digital finger print and can be generated using MD5 hash.

 There is no prefix required unlike the weak version, just a string value.